godotengine/godot-docs/learning/step_by_step/ui_code_a_life_bar.rst

 We have to tell the GUI somehow what the player's current health is, to update the lifebar's texture, and to display the remaining health in the HP counter in the top left corner of the screen.
-To do this we send the player's health to the GUI every time he takes damage.
+To do this we send the player's health to the GUI every time they take damage.
 The GUI will then update the ``Lifebar`` and ``Number`` nodes with this value.

 We could stop here to display the number, but we need to initialize the